 Making the most of your time, you’re into it already and booked in for the day on our Wilderness Wander tour to discover the hidden secrets of the gorge, so meet your guide at 8am ready with water, snacks and a packed lunch.
 Heading out on your own?
 Do the ‘big 4’, a must do 14km walk that takes in some of the best sites.
 Either way, the promise of ice-cream and Bush bar at the end of the day spur you on, and if you don’t want to cook, join us for a yummy two-course roast dinner and social night out.

-Another amazing day and the heights of the gorge await.
-You’ve booked in to Written in the Rocks, a brilliant tour where your guide and geology buff will share with you how the gorge was formed as you make your way to the top of Boolimba Bluff.
+Another amazing day and the heights of the gorge await, literally, as you make your way to the top of Boolimba Bluff.
 The views are breathtaking and you give it your all.
+Pack a picnic breakfast or lunch to enjoy at the top as reward for your fantastic efforts.
 Back at camp for a cruisy afternoon and in time for Bush bar.
 After dinner, join us on the fabulous Guide to the Galaxy tour to learn about the stars and experience the spectacular Carnarvon night sky through a telescope.
 Brilliant.

 Last day here and after so much fresh air & exercise, you’re starting to get what Taka time is all about and today the plan is to sleep in, enjoy a lazy breakfast and take it easy.
 You’ve heard from everyone that Warrumbah Gorge is a special place, so set off to find out for yourself and also explore picturesque Mickeys Creek.
 Bush bar at 4pm then down to our platypus pool at dusk to see if you can spot a few of these gorgeous, shy guys.
 And of course, you need to complete your stay toasting marshmallows, a glass of wine or beer and your fabulous achievements with one another over a camp fire.